 Specifically, I’ll show you how to find proven content ideas that work GREAT.

 (Including lots of real-life examples of these steps in action.)

 Just enter a keyword related to your industry…

 …and get a list of the most popular content on that topic.

-Don’t let the simplicity fool you.
+Don’t let simplicity fool you.
 This is a VERY powerful feature.

-In fact, BuzzSumo’s keyword search helped me create one of my most successful posts of 2018 (so far): The Definitive Guide to Mobile SEO.
+In fact, BuzzSumo’s keyword search helped me create one of my most successful posts of 2018: The Definitive Guide to Mobile SEO.

-To date, this single piece of content has generated 2400 social shares, 351 comments and links from 90+ different domains.
+To date, this single piece of content has generated over 3,000 social shares, 398 comments and links from over 470 different domains.